Love your heart

 Cholesterol and heart health

 Cholesterol is associated with around 4 million deaths per year; this is one reason why your health care provider will ask you about your diet or check your levels at your office visits.
 Many Americans do not understand cholesterol levels, as more than 100 million adults in the United States have high levels.
 While most adults are unaware of what cholesterol is, we understand that the risk of heart attack and stroke is based on the build-up of blockage in our arteries.
 Dr. Sullenberger broke down the long-term role this waxy, fat-like substance plays in heart disease development.
 “We know that cholesterol levels can help be predictive of coronary artery disease, but the level of blood cholesterol only tells part of the story.
 The rest is how predisposed the patient is to those deposits forming in their vessels and how angry the cholesterol is.
 The actual particles in cholesterol can differ in patients.
 One has a more angry or atherogenic, and the other has a more benign panel.
 There are multiple ways to determine this; one is with coronary calcium scoring.
-We use a non-contrast CT scan to get a picture of the heart to see if there is plaque developing in the blood vessels.
+We use a non-contrast CT scan at Capital Cardiology, to get a picture of the heart to see if there is plaque developing in the blood vessels.
 If there is plaque in the heart, we can determine that the body has developed plaque and the need treatment no matter the cholesterol level.
 On the other hand, if a person has no plaque with a high cholesterol level, they may genetically be predisposed to high cholesterol levels.
 Regardless, based on many studies of a wide variety of ethnicities and populations, we know that patients with no plaque in the arteries have a good outcome over the next five to eight years.
 That’s how we gauge whether patients need to be treated with medicines for cholesterol.
 Eating a healthy diet and keeping your body in shape will help keep your levels within range; that is the best investment you can make in your health.”

 Your heart is a muscular organ